alain17-web/restaurantManager/README.md

 <h3>Purchases</h3>

 In order to replenish the stock, the manager has the possiblity to create a purchase order using the New Purchase form of the "Réappros en attente" tab of the dashboard.
+The maximum available budget is displayed at the top of the page and is updated each time a quantity is increased.